 More information is included under the topic Early Hibler Notables in all our PDF Extended History products.

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Hibler or a variant listed above:

-Hibler Settlers in the United States in the 18th Century
+Hibler Settlers in United States in the 18th Century

-Hibler Settlers in the United States in the 19th Century
+Hibler Settlers in United States in the 19th Century